BlueBrain/sonata-extension/source/blueconfig.rst

         :required: True
         :unit:
         :description:
-         Name of a target in start.target or user.target toreceive the stimulation
+         Name of a target in start.target or user.target to receive the stimulation

 .. blueconfig_section:: Modification